aspose-words/Aspose.Words-API-References-Tutorials/english/net/compare-documents/comparison-granularity/_index.md

 ---
-title: Comparison Granularity
+title: Comparison Granularity In Word Document
-linktitle: Comparison Granularity
+linktitle: Comparison Granularity In Word Document
 second_title: Aspose.Words Document Processing API
-description: Learn Compare Granularity feature of Aspose.Words for .NET that allows documents to be compared character by character, reporting changes made.
+description: Learn Compare Granularity in word document feature of Aspose.Words for .NET that allows documents to be compared character by character, reporting changes made.
 type: docs
 weight: 10
 url: /net/compare-documents/comparison-granularity/
 ---
-Here is a step-by-step guide to explain the C# source code below, which uses the Compare Granularity feature of Aspose.Words for .NET.
+Here is a step-by-step guide to explain the C# source code below, which uses the Compare Granularity in word document feature of Aspose.Words for .NET.

 ## Step 1: Introduction